bifurcationkit/BifurcationKit.jl/docs/src/linearsolver.md

 ## Preconditioner

  Preconditioners should be considered when using Matrix Free methods such as GMRES. `GMRESIterativeSolvers` provides a very simple interface for using them.
 For `GMRESKrylovKit`, we implemented a left preconditioner.
 Note that, for `GMRESKrylovKit`, you are not restricted to use `Vector`s anymore.
-Finally, here are some packages to use preconditioner
+Finally, here are some packages to use preconditioners

 - [IncompleteLU.jl](https://github.com/haampie/IncompleteLU.jl) an ILU like preconditioner
 - [AlgebraicMultigrid.jl](https://github.com/JuliaLinearAlgebra/AlgebraicMultigrid.jl) Algebraic Multigrid (AMG) preconditioners.
 This works especially well for symmetric positive definite matrices.